PlayStation Architecture

 Memory layout using SGRAM.

-Though in later revisions of this console, Sony switched to SGRAM chips (the single-ported option using an individual 32-bit data bus).
+Though in later revisions of this console, Sony switched to SGRAM chips (the single-ported alternative, using an individual 32-bit data bus).
 Boo!

 Drawing the scene

-If you’ve been reading the Sega Saturn article, let me tell you that the design of this GPU a lot simpler!
+If you’ve been reading the Sega Saturn article, let me tell you that the design of this GPU is a lot simpler!
+For starters, the GPU is made of a single chip.

 Commands